Admissible extensions of subtheories of second order arithmetic: Reduction to

-In order to show that the collapsed derivations of Theorem~\ref{t:refined-collapsing} prove true statements when subjected to the interpretation of Definition~\ref{MR7}, we need to show that the rule $\BC$ preserves truth.
+In order to show that the collapsed derivations of Theorem~\ref{t:refined-collapsing} prove true statements when subjected to the interpretation of the previous, we need to show that the rule $\BC$ preserves truth.
 This will mainly be a consequence of $\Sigma^1_1$-$\mathsf{AC}$ .

 \begin{lemma} Let $F[x_0,\ldots ,x_q,U_0,\ldots,U_r]$ be a $\Sigma$-formula of $\mathcal{L}_2^{set}$ with all free variables indicated, and $\ell_F$ be the length of the latter formula as a string of symbols.
 Let